JanSchwegler/di-CO_128/README.md

 ![Whireing and texting](img/multi_touch_sensor_01.jpg)

-There was a big problem using the sensor.
-Pin 2 & 10 are constantly beeing read as touched.
-Additionally of loosing those 2 pins, the pins 4 - 11 (except of pin 10) did not react at all. only Pin 0, 1 and 3 work properly.
+There was a major problem using the sensor.
+Pins 2 and 10 were constantly being read as touched.
+In addition to losing those two pins, pins 4 to 11 (except for pin 10) did not respond at all.
+Only pins 0, 1, and 3 worked properly.

-I tested the example code from the Library.
+I tested the example code from the library.

 ![Code Example Adafruit](img/multi_touch_sensor_03.png)